 - i.
 Swales and retention areas should be graded and vegetated to appear as an extension of the native landscape. - ii.
 Boulders, smaller rocks, tree snags and other natural features may be used to enhance this landscape. - iii.
-Rocks lining depressed areas will not be approved if it appears this lining is artificial or does not blend naturally with the adjacent native landscape and topography. - iv.
+Rocks lining depressed areas will not be approved if it appears this lining is artificial or does not blend naturally with the adjacent native landscape and topography.
+Cobble should generally be darker in color.
+Approved plants, boulders or other features should be added to help cobble blend with the surroundings. - iv.
 Wider, shallower swales are generally preferred over narrower, deeper swales. - v.
 It is the Owner's responsibility to provide the necessary grading to meet the surface retention requirements and to ensure surface water is properly conducted away from the building. - vi.
 During the review process a check will be made for compliance with the surface retention requirements.